ruel/restler/README.md

 * `multipart` If set the data passed will be formated as `multipart/form-encoded`.
 See multipart example below.
 Defaults to `false`.
 * `client` A http.Client instance if you want to reuse or implement some kind of connection pooling.
 Defaults to empty.
 * `followRedirects` If set will recursively follow redirects.
 Defaults to `true`.
+* `rejectUnauthorized` Making requests to servers with self-signed certificates

 Example usage